Allergy-Proof Your Environment

 - Keep the humidity in your house below 50% to prevent mold growth.

-- If you have pets, keep them out of the bedroom and be sure to bathe them often.
+- If you have pets, keep them out of the bedroom and be sure to bathe them at least once a week.

 - Avoid areas where molds may collect, including basements, garages, crawl spaces, barns, and compost heaps.
 Have someone else clean these areas often.